imperialnolini/photoplate/README.md

 y = 10 + (-20*x1) + (30*x2) + e
 ```

-We continue by estimating a model:
+We continue by estimating a model for y as a function of x1 and x2:

 ``` r
 model <- lm(y ~ x1 + x2)